-RMG sector in Bangladesh started its modest journey as a small non-traditional sector of export in late 1970s and transformed itself as the country’s highest revenue generating sector within three decades, contributing 81% (USD 24.49 billion FY 13-14) of country’s total export.
-During Jul 14 – Feb 15 period, garments export clocked USD 14.44 billion, a 1.91% hike from comparable period last year.
+RMG sector in Bangladesh started its modest journey as a small non-traditional sector of export in the late 1970s and transformed itself as the country’s highest revenue-generating sector within three decades, contributing 81% (USD 24.49 billion FY 13-14) of the country’s total export.
+During Jul 14 – Feb 15 period, garments export clocked USD 14.44 billion, a 1.91% hike from the comparable period last year.

-Spinning sub-sector remains crucial to RMG value chain helping to stabilize supply chain, while controlling costs.
-The products of the spinning sub-sector are cotton yarn, polyester, synthetic yarn, woolen yarn and blended yarn mixed of cotton and polyester of different counts (mostly up to 80 count).
-Yarns are being used by the weaving sub-sectors like specialized textiles, handlooms and knitting and hosiery.
+The spinning sub-sector remains crucial to the RMG value chain helping to stabilize the supply chain while controlling costs.
+The products of the spinning sub-sector are cotton yarn, polyester, synthetic yarn, woolen yarn, and blended yarn mixed of cotton and polyester of different counts (mostly up to 80 counts).
+Yarns are being used by the weaving sub-sectors like specialized textiles, handlooms, knitting, and hosiery.
 The growth in the export of clothing with the phasing out of MFA in 2005 has led to the setting up of 350 spinning mills and there has been a boost in investment since 2001.
-The private sector spinning mills can now meet around 100% demand of yarn at the domestic level as well as 95% of the demand for yarn for export oriented knit fabrics mills.
-In addition, almost 85% of cotton yarns and 50% demand for synthetic and blended yarn of export-oriented fabric producing mills are being met by the private sector spinning mills.
+The private sector spinning mills can now meet around 100% demand for yarn at the domestic level as well as 95% of the demand for yarn for export-oriented knit fabrics mills.
+In addition, almost 85% of cotton yarns and 50% demand for synthetic and blended yarn of export-oriented fabric-producing mills are being met by the private sector spinning mills.
 (Source: Bangladesh Textile Mills Association) The rest of the import is being met from China and India.

-Under the GSP ruling enacted a couple of years back, exporters are getting zero-duty facility even if the products are made from imported fabrics.
+Under the GSP ruling enacted a couple of years back, exporters are getting zero-duty facilities even if the products are made from imported fabrics.
 Previously, the exporters used to benefit if only local fabrics were used.
-With the effect of the current one-stage rules of origin, the country’s 100 per cent apparel exports to EU, Norway, Switzerland and Turkey are now availing the GSP benefit, earlier only 42.72 per cent of the woven-wear textiles could benefit from the GSP system.
+With the effect of the current one-stage rules of origin, the country’s 100 percent apparel exports to the EU, Norway, Switzerland, and Turkey are now availing the GSP benefit, earlier only 42.72 percent of the woven-wear textiles could benefit from the GSP system.
 The Previous GSP Policy which required a two-stage transformation for clothing export facilitated Bangladesh to build up and invest heavily (Euro 4.00 billion) into the backward linkage textile industry.
-The change in ruling opened the door of RMG manufacturers to directly import fabric from abroad which had negatively impacted local spinners.
+The change in ruling opened the door for RMG manufacturers to directly import fabric from abroad which had negatively impacted local spinners.

-Spinning sub-sector is largely dependent on the overall success of the RMG sector.
+The spinning sub-sector is largely dependent on the overall success of the RMG sector.
 With raw materials largely imported, spinners have to rely on the price stability of cotton and other imported raw materials.
-Some spinners at times have engaged in speculation resulting in significant loss in 2011.
-However, the spinning sector can add value by providing significant cost advantages to RMG sector through efficiency, provided proper infrastructural support is there.
+Some spinners at times have engaged in speculation resulting in a significant loss in 2011.
+However, the spinning sector can add value by providing significant cost advantages to the RMG sector through efficiency, provided proper infrastructural support is there.